Probate Price and Service Information

 With estates of higher value or where other circumstances apply (for instance the deceased has made considerable lifetime gifts or owned at their death a large amount of foreign property) an Inheritance Tax account will probably be required and Inheritance Tax may be payable.
 At the outset our solicitor will explore this with you.

 When it comes to the deceased’s home the requirements may be minimal, particularly if the deceased’s interest in it passes automatically to a surviving owner.
 Should it be decided to sell the property and Drivers be instructed to act in the sale then the work will be dealt with separately by our conveyancing department which will charge separately for the matter – see the separate section concerning residential conveyancing for further details.

 Before you confirm your instructions to us you will be given in writing a full itemisation of the likely costs and expenses tailored to the individual circumstances of the estate, and this is what will be definitive rather than the general guidance we are giving here.

 The time that this process is likely to take

 In the above example of a very straightforward estate, obtaining the grant of probate would be likely to take two to three months.
 Collecting assets then follows, which in this example should take no more than a month.
 If Statutory Advertisements are needed, there is a waiting period of two months before the estate can be distributed.
 The actual distribution should take only a couple of weeks.
-However it can take at least a month if not rather longer for the HMRC to reply to letters reporting on the tax of the estate whilst it is being wound up.
+However it can take at least 2 months if not rather longer for the HMRC to reply to letters reporting on the tax of the estate whilst it is being wound up.
 All being well, with an estate so straightforward it may be possible to complete most of what is needed (including distributing the bulk of the estate) within six months, although it may take several months more for all the final loose ends to be tied up – notably finalising the estate’s tax with HMRC.